 Practical Training

-Certain work experiences, which are an integral part of your program of study may be the basis for Curricular Practical Training employment authorization.
-These experiences may include alternate work/study programs, internships, cooperative education programs and practicum experiences which are either (1) a required part of your academic program, or (2) work for which you receive academic course credit.
+Certain work experiences, which are an integral part of your major program of study may be the basis for Curricular Practical Training employment authorization.
+These experiences may include alternate work/study programs, internships, cooperative education programs and practicum experiences which are (1) a required part of your major academic program, and (2) work for which you receive academic course credit.

 The Augusta University academic program or school and IPSO must approve all off-campus employment.